digitalrebar/doc/principles/concepts.rst

 ------------------------

-A deployment framework is key to solving the problems of deploying, configuring, and scaling open source clusters for cloud computing.
+A deployment framework is key to solving the problems of deploying, configuring, and scaling clusters for cloud computing.

-Deploying an open source cloud can be a complex undertaking.
-Manual processes, can take days or even weeks working to get a cloud fully operational.
-Even then, a cloud is never static, in the real world cloud solutions are constantly on an upgrade or improvement path.
-There is continuous need to deploy new servers, add management capabilities, and track the upstream releases, while keeping the cloud running, and providing reliable services to end users.
+Deploying a cloud or cluster of containers or bare metal server clusters can be a complex undertaking.
+Manual processes can take days or even weeks working to get a cluster fully operational.
+Even then, the infrastructure is never static, in the real world clusters of solutions are constantly on an upgrade or improvement path.
+There is a continuous need to deploy new servers, add management capabilities, and track the upstream releases, while keeping the cloud or cluster running, and providing reliable services to end users.
 Service continuity requirements dictate a need for automation and orchestration.
 There is no other way to reduce the cost while improving the uptime reliability